KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 returns a dictionary containing information collected during the fitting process (`modelInfo`) along with a projection of the prediction function to use on new data (`predict`)

-All relevent information needed to fit the model is contained within `modelInfo`.
+All relevent information needed to evaluate the model is contained within `modelInfo`.
 This includes the following information:

 ```txt
 data       The original data used to fit the model